 It’s more than quaint sea salt air and rock bound coastal harbor towns with a collection of lighthouses.
-Maine offers more than a moose sighting and a lobster roll and that concludes the check list of what you come for and then quickly leave back over the big arched green iron bridge on the southern end connecting it to the rest of New England and points unknown.
+Maine offers more than a moose sighting and a lobster roll and that concludes the check list of what you come for and then quickly leave.
+Back over the big arched green iron bridge on the southern end connecting it to the rest of New England and points unknown.
 Maine is rolling farms, virgin wood forests, wildlife of all types.
 It is hardworking families, mom and pop small businesses, Maine is small town grateful people.
 Maine is unspoiled and not over commercialized, the fourth lowest crime state.
 You don’t experience traffic or waiting around in Maine living.
 It is low cost real estate, uncomplicated simple living and more hands on DIY.
 Neighbors helping each other.

 Keep your card in your wallet and save the yearly membership dues for roadside assistance.
 You won’t need triple A to jump start your dead car battery.
 Just put up the hood and watch five people put on the four way flashers and join forces to give you a hand.
 To stay with you until a solution to the problem is figured out like you have known them for years.
-You can trust the down to Earth Mainer who is upbeat and positive and who shys away from whining, complaint or snarky.
+You can trust the down to Earth Mainer who is upbeat and positive and who shy away from whining, complaint or snarky.
 Because you are wasting daylight, you are not squeezing out of life what is most important that you kid’s pick up and apply to their outlook to pass on to their young ones.
 What’s it like living in Maine?

 Help others and add your talents to make things better than they were.